ppoobesh/library-management-system/README.md

 BOOK1003-C01
 ```

-During a return:

-1. The administrator selects the borrowed transaction.
-2. The physical book QR image is uploaded.
-3. The QR code is decoded.
-4. The decoded copy code is compared with the expected copy.
-5. The return is accepted only when the correct physical copy is verified.
+The return process verifies the physical copy using its QR code before completing the return transaction.
-6. The transaction status becomes `Returned`.
-7. The physical copy becomes `Available`.
-8. Any overdue fine is calculated.
-9. Book availability is synchronized.
-10. Waiting reservations for the book are processed.

-This ensures that the administrator returns the exact physical copy that was originally issued.
+This prevents the wrong physical copy from being returned against another borrowing transaction.

 ---

-## Reservation System
+## 📌 Reservation Management

 Students can reserve books when no copies are currently available.